A fast tunable driver of light source for the TRIDENT Pathfinder experiment: Performance Requirements

 \begin{itemize} \item[1.]The width of LED pulses and the transit time spread (TTS) of photomultiplier tubes (PMTs) can both contribute to broadening the distribution of photon arrival times.
 To minimize the impact on the arrival time distribution, the pulse width of the LED must be significantly narrower than the width of the arrival time distribution (on the order of 100 ns).
 Therefore, the time width of the LED pulses should be on the order of nanoseconds. \item[2.]The light intensity of a single pulse should be adjustable in a wide range.
 In the T-REX experiments, the arrival time distribution of PMT's single photo-electron (SPE) signals is used to determine the light scattering properties.
 The proportion of SPE signals is controlled by adjusting the light pulse intensity.
 However, the suitable light intensity is related to many factors, such as the sensitive area of PMT, the properties of seawater, etc. Thus, it is difficult to accurately determine the light intensity suitable for the deep-sea experiment.
 Variations in the deep-ocean environment further complicate the situation. \item[3.]To simplify the process of adjusting the light intensity and save time in the deep-sea experiment, an automatic bias voltage scan has been developed to rapidly determine the appropriate light intensity of the pulsing LEDs. \item[4.]The pulsing LED driver should be controlled in real-time by the T-REX host computer on the research vessel, allowing for the control of the wavelength, light intensity, and pulse frequency of the LEDs. \item[5.]The three wavelengths of LEDs (405 nm, 450 nm, and 525 nm) are selected to emit pulsing light.
 These wavelengths are representative of the Cherenkov radiation spectrum in the seawater. \end{itemize}

 The steady LED driver should correspond to the following requirements: \begin{itemize} \item[1.]The steady LEDs are driven in the constant current mode.
 The temperature of an LED increases as it starts operating, causing a leftward shift in its voltage-current (V-I) characteristic curve.
 If the driving voltage of the LED is kept constant, the current flowing through the LED increases as the temperature rises, resulting in an increase in the brightness of the LED.
-The camera detection system requires the LED brightness to be constant over time. \item[2.]The three wavelengths of LEDs (405 nm, 460 nm, and 525 nm) are selected to emit steady light.
-Five LEDs with the same wavelength are driven in series to ensure the same brightness of each LED. \end{itemize}
+The camera detection system requires the LED brightness to be constant over time. \item[2.]Fifteen steady LEDs with three wavelengths (405 nm, 460 nm, and 525 nm) are selected to emit steady light.
+Each five LEDs with the same wavelength are driven in series to ensure the same brightness of each LED. \end{itemize}